RubelMozumder/Nomad-oasis/README.md

 1. **Storage**: Depends on the size of the data files.
 2. **Storage Speed** Processing is designed as a synchronized task.
 3. **Compute Resource** Four CPU cores are typically enough for a research group to run application, processing, and database operations in parallel.
 4. **RAM** RAM is used for processing the metadata of individual files.
-The 2GB per core and at least 8GB are recommended also keep in mind that tools like `jupyter` needs extra RAM and CPU.
+The 2GB per core and at least 8GB are recommended also keep in mind that tools like `jupyter` need extra RAM and CPU.

+4. **logtransfer** Service for transferring non-personalized data to nomad-developer team.
+The data comes in an anonymized from.
+The data mainly are used for
+  a.
+Analyzing and monitoring system performance to identify and resolve issues.
+  b.
+Improving our NOMAD software based on usage patterns.
+  c.
+Generating aggregated and anonymized reports.

+### User management system
+There are two ways to use a user management system:
+1. Central User Management (in central nomad installation)
+2. Personalised User Management System
+The Central User Management by `noamd-lab.eu` is the recommended one.
+The Central User management system does not communicate with Oasis directly and Oasis can be run without exposing it to the public internet.
+The user must be able to reach the Oasis after logging into Oasis user will be redirected to the Central User Management Server.
+After login to the Central Management Server user will be redirected to the Oasis back.
+Central User Management will help to synchronize the data between the NOMAD installations e.g. Oasis.
+This Central User Management can be used for data shearing between different users using different Oasis.